-The term asynchronous refers to the concept of more than once thing happening at the same time, or multiple related things happening without waiting for the previous one to complete.
+The term asynchronous refers to two or more objects or events not existing or happening at the same time (or multiple related things happening without waiting for the previous one to complete).
 In computing, the word "asynchronous" is used in two major contexts.

 - Networking and communications